olcf/hands-on-with-summit/challenges/Python_Pytorch_Basics/README.md

 To do this challenge:

+1. Run the `download_data.py` script to download the CIFAR-10 dataset.
+This is necessary because the compute nodes won't be able to download it during your batch job when running `cnn.py`.
+If successful, you'll see a directory named `data` in your current directory.

+    ```
+    $ python3 download_data.py
+    ```
+    > Note: You only need to run this script once.

-1. Use your favorite editor to change `num_epochs` and `batch_size` to tune your network (lines 119 and 120, marked by "CHANGE-ME").
+2. Use your favorite editor to change `num_epochs` and `batch_size` to tune your network (lines 119 and 120, marked by "CHANGE-ME").
 For example:

     ```
     $ vi cnn.py